-But as the late, great author Douglas Adams once said: “Don’t Panic!”
+We realize it is 2020, and what can go wrong will, but as the late, great author Douglas Adams once said: “Don’t Panic!”

-Come up with a disaster recovery plan
+Make a disaster recovery plan

-When it comes to preparing your e-Commerce website for heavy traffic events like Black Friday and Cyber Monday, it is good to call your datacenter ahead of time.
+When it comes to preparing your e-commerce website for heavy traffic events like Black Friday and Cyber Monday, it is good to call your data center ahead of time.

-Have backups, and backups of backups in place
+Make backups, and make backups of backups

 Keeping your data in one central location without redundant backup options is a disaster waiting to happen.
-A power surge, heavy traffic, inclement weather, or a DDoS is all it takes to take out your e-Commerce website.
+A power surge, heavy traffic, inclement weather, or a DDoS is all it takes to take out your e-commerce website.

-By keeping backups of your critical website files and databases, and setting up multiple web servers in locations closest to your target market, you can help yourself avoid a worst case scenario
+By keeping backups of your critical website files and databases and setting up multiple web servers in locations closest to your target market, you can help yourself avoid a worst-case scenario.

-Test your tech early, and often
+Test your systems early and often

 Analyze your third-party scripts